Surprising secrets to fixing sore hips

 Gluteal tendinopathy occurs when excess pressure on the tendons which insert onto the top of the outer thigh bone (femur), causes tendon breakdown, while trochanteric bursitis arises when there’s inflammation of the bursa, or sac, which sits over the outer hip.
 Classic symptoms of these problems are pain when lying on your side, especially in bed, walking up an incline or stairs, sitting in low chairs, sitting cross legged or standing on one leg.
 Most people with these symptoms have an issue with either the strength, control or activation of their deep gluteal muscles.
 Getting a diagnosis through Physio and/or medic is the first step to addressing it.

-3) Education to give an understanding of the problem and how best to manage it
+2) Education to give an understanding of the problem and how best to manage it.

-4) Gradual introduction of resistance exercises, and steady increases from higher impact activities, done under guidance when the body is ready to handle it
+3) Resistance exercises, done under guidance when the body is ready to handle it.

 Changing sitting postures ( including sitting with knees uncrossed)